|Guide||♦||1,037 Triplogs||Laps||Active Topic|

-"Ever hike the back side of Camelback?" - this was the famous question for years when Cholla was closed.
-Veteran trail blazers babbled on about how great it used to be.
-Lucky for you Cholla re-opened spring of 1999.
+"Ever hike the backside of Camelback?" - this was the famous question for years when Cholla was closed.
+Veteran trailblazers babbled on about how great it used to be.
+Lucky for you, Cholla re-opened spring of 1999.
 The catch being you have to walk from outside the neighborhood to gain access to the trailhead.
-Cholla being the closest trail to my home for decades, I hesitated sharing this jewel of a trail.
+Cholla being the closest trail to my home for decades, I hesitated to share this jewel of a trail.
 Please respect the neighborhood as you walk through because nothing is forever.

-Area closed signs keep you from wondering to far off trail.
+Area closed signs, keep you from wandering too far off-trail.
 Huge jagged boulders must be negotiated along the way.
-Personally I don't recommend bringing children on this trail as you will be on the edge in several areas.
-Nearing the summit one false summit is passed before making the final ascent.
-First timers may be a bit slower finding the way but this is not a terribly difficult trail.
+Personally, I don't recommend bringing children on this trail as you will be on the edge in several areas.
+Nearing the summit, one false summit is passed before making the final ascent.
+First-timers may be a bit slower finding the way, but this is not a terribly difficult trail.
 If you feel like you've lost the trail, backtrack a ways and look it over again.
-Once on the summit all that hard work up now pays off.
+Once on the summit, all that hard work up now pays off.
 Views of the valley and surrounding mountains can be seen in all directions.

-On the return trip be careful on the rocks and steep slopes going down.
+On the return trip, be careful on the rocks and steep slopes going down.
 You could head down to Echo Canyon, but be in shape before even thinking about it.
-From Camelback head north on 64th (also called Invergorden) up to Cholla Lane.
-You will actually have to park on 64th below Cholla Lane.
+From Camelback, head north on 64th (also called Invergordon) up to Cholla Lane.
+You will have to park on 64th below Cholla Lane.
 Most park on the west side of the road hugging the resort fence line.
 Then walk up to Cholla Lane and follow west to the trailhead located on the side of Cholla Lane.
-It's a minimum walk of 0.4 miles to the trailhead but usually not over half a mile depending on how far away you park.
+It's a minimum walk of 0.4 miles to the trailhead but usually not over half a mile, depending on how far away you park.